PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes/readme.md

 # Naive Bayes Classifier
 ## what is the project about
+Aim: To utilize the IMDb dataset available on Kaggle (movie_metadata.csv) to develop an algorithm that predicts a movie's quality (good, bad, or average) based on its plot keywords, employing the Naive Bayes classifier.

 ## Working with new functions and modules from the Sklearn library
 - **Sklearn.naive_bayes** is a module that has several classes for implementing      naive baye classification. <br><br>
 - **MultinomialNB** class is one of these implementations, it is designed for     multinomially distributed data, which is commonly encountered in text       classification tasks. <br><br>